 However, the crane is said to have gotten its name as “bird of luck” in Sweden, where its appearance in the spring heralds the end of the dark, cold time.
 No wonder that more and more visitors want to see these large, elegant birds close up (or relatively close by).

 As a migratory species he lives in cross-border habitats.
 Crane pairs bind themselves for a lifetime.
 The pairs are found one to two years before the reproduction.
 This “engagement time” is used to find and create a suitable breeding ground.
 The “dances” of the cranes, early in the spring break, are an expression of inner excitement.
 These include jumps, wing flapping, zigzags and races in a circle.
-In the brood of one to two eggs change cock and hen.
 The young are nest breeders, follow the parents on the second day foraging, are fed by their parents in the first weeks of life with their bills, until they can look for food themselves.
 They are airworthy after about ten weeks.

 The Chinese culture sees the crane as a symbol of longevity and happiness.
 Because of its high flight, the crane was considered as a mediator between heaven and earth.
 On the back of the cranes, the “immortals” traveled to the “Islands of the Blessed” to Western paradise.
 There the snow-white cranes announced eternal wisdom and immortality.
 The Dying Daoist Priest was also called “Transform into a Feathered Crane” (yü-hua).
 The serving deity “Boy of the White Crane” delivered messages and supported selfless heroes.
 In the “Game of the Crane” the qigong uses his lightness as a master of flying as well as his firm and towering position.
 His movements encourage elegant, stretched and stretched exercises.